Stamp Duty Need Not be a Hurdle For Over 55’s

 “Many people do not realise an alternative housing solutions exists to provide seniors with ways to access their home equity while negating the need to pay stamp duty fees,” Ms Fisher said.

-“For example, the Active Lifestyle Estates model is unique in that buyers purchase a new, architecturally-designed manufactured home and lease, rather than own, the land which eliminates the need to pay stamp duty.
+“For example, the Ingenia Lifestyle model is unique in that buyers purchase a new, architecturally-designed manufactured home and lease, rather than own, the land which eliminates the need to pay stamp duty.

 “This ensures a much more affordable entry price point and means new residents are often able to free up a substantial amount of equity raised in the sale of their previous home.

-“At Active Lifestyle Estates Chambers Pines in Logan, brand new homes start from $210,000 and have proven popular with buyers.
+“At Ingenia Lifestyle Chambers Pines in Logan, brand new homes start from $210,000 and have proven popular with buyers.

 “The demand has been high due to the affordability and the low barrier of entry with no stamp duty fees payable,” Ms Fisher said.